Nsustain/nsustain.com/.github/CONTRIBUTING.md

   <b>
     Contribution Guidelines
   </b><br>
-  Thank you for making Nsustain better!
-  These are guidelines, not rules.
-  Thus, feel free to break these guidelines if you think that'd be better.
+  We appreciate your efforts in improving
-  However, fully understanding these guidelines will make maintenance easier for everyone who contribute to Nsustain.
+  Nsustain!
+While these guidelines are not strict rules, we recommend following them to make maintenance easier for everyone who contributes to Nsustain.
+However, if you think breaking these guidelines will lead to better results, feel free to do so.
+  Ultimately, the goal is to make Nsustain the best it can be.
+Thank you for your contributions!
 </p>

 <br>